UnivParis1/autocomplete/readme.md

 });
 ```

-If your custom interface doesn't have the `label` property, you might get a compilation error from typescript.
-In this case just add an additional type to your code and pass it to the autocompleter:
+If your custom interface lacks the `label` property, TypeScript may produce a compilation error.
+To avoid this, use an additional type:

 ```javascript
 import autocomplete, { AutocompleteItem } from 'autocompleter';